 Care of a Norfolk Island Pine Plant

 Growing a Norfolk Island pine as a houseplant starts with realizing a few important things about Norfolk pines.
 While they may share the name and even resemble a pine tree, they are not true pines at all, nor are they as hardy as the standard pine tree that people are accustomed to.
 In terms of proper Norfolk pine tree care, they are more like a gardenia or orchid than a pine tree.

-The second thing to understand about Norfolk pine care indoors is that, being a tropical plant, they need high humidity.
-Paying attention to humidity is very important in the winter when indoor humidity normally falls significantly.
+The second thing to understand about indoor Norfolk pine care is that, being a tropical plant, they need high humidity.
+Paying attention to humidity is very important in the winter when the indoor humidity normally falls significantly.
 Keeping the humidity high around the tree will help it thrive.
 This can be done by either using a pebble tray with water, using a humidifier in the room, or through a weekly misting of the tree.

-Another part of care of a Norfolk Island pine plant is to make sure that the plant get enough light.
+Another part of the care for a Norfolk Island pine plant is to make sure that the plant gets enough light.
 Norfolk pine trees prefer several hours of direct, bright light, such as the type of light that can be found in a south-facing window, but they will also tolerate full indirect, bright light as well.

 Water your Norfolk Island pine when the top of the soil feels dry to the touch.
-Fertilize your Norfolk pine in the spring and summer with a water soluble balanced fertilizer, but you do not need to fertilize in the fall or winter.
+You can fertilize your Norfolk pine in the spring and summer with a water soluble balanced fertilizer, but you do not need to fertilize in the fall or winter.

 It is normal for Norfolk Island pine trees to have some browning on the bottom branches.
-But, if the brown branches seem to be high on the plant or if they can be found all over the tree, this is a sign that the plant is either overwatered, underwatered or is not getting enough humidity.
+However, if the brown branches seem to be high on the plant or if they can be found all over the tree, this is a sign that the plant is either overwatered, underwatered, or is not getting enough humidity.